Is an MBA worth it? 5 things to consider

 While earning a degree takes time and dedication, it may not be as intimidating as you imagine.
 Dr. Eckmann recommends the “chunking” method of time management.
 With this technique, students study 45 minutes each day, Monday through Friday, and three to four hours on Saturday and Sunday.
 Setting aside dedicated time slots helps students stay consistent—a key to academic success.

 An MBA degree can certainly be worth it if you’re earning one for the right reasons.
-You’ll need to carefully determine your decision based on the career outcomes you seek.
-And should you decide that earning an MBA is the right choice for you, you’ll want to select a program that will work with you—and for you.
+You’ll need to make your decision based on the personal goals and career outcomes you desire.
+And should you decide that the value of an MBA is worth the investment for you, you’ll want to select a program that will work with you—and for you.

 Not sure where to start?
-Visit the Brandman University MBA degree page to learn how this program could provide you the boost you need to achieve your career aspirations.
+Learn more about Brandman University’s MBA degree to learn how this program could provide you the boost you need.
+Customize your degree to achieve your career goals by choosing from multiple emphasis options: Accounting, Business Intelligence and Data Analytics, e-Business Strategic Management, Entrepreneurship, Finance, Health Administration, Human Resources, International Business, Marketing, Organizational Leadership and Public Administration.

 Become a Student